OpenMined/PySyft/docs/source/guides/data-owner/00-deploy-domain.rst

-Data Owner - How to Deploy a Domain Server
+00 - How to Deploy a Domain Server
 ===============================================

 Data owners are defined by those with ``datasets`` 💾  they want to make available for